 The flavor of caviar lime is often described as sour and tart with a unique, almost rosemary-like herbaceousness with a hint of mint.
 There’s an unmistakable texture that pops with a satisfying crunchiness.
 Imagine popping boba from the frozen yogurt shop, only super tiny, citrusy-sour and delivered to you from a small family farm!

-Ripe caviar limes can be stored on your countertop for up to three weeks.
+Ripe caviar limes can be stored on your countertop for about a week.
 We recommend keeping caviar limes whole and uncut until you’re ready to eat them.

-FruitStand recommends refrigerating your caviar limes in a breathable wrap or container once they’re ripe so that they’ll keep fresh for longer, nearly five months.
-Caviar limes can be stored on the countertop for up to three weeks.
+FruitStand recommends refrigerating your caviar limes in a breathable wrap or container once they’re ripe so that they’ll keep fresh for up to 3 weeks.

 Dogs are just not into citrusy things.
 Not only do they dislike the flavor, some citrus, like limes, are toxic to dogs.
 Therefore, please do not feed caviar lime to a dog.
 The main reason is that there isn’t a lot of information about whether caviar limes specifically are toxic to pets, but we don’t think it’s worth the risk.